 At its core, this film is about more than a competition.
 It’s about the discipline, resilience, and self-belief required to succeed in a system that often feels rigged against you.
 These students aren’t just playing for trophies; they’re fighting for futures, battling systemic inequalities, and proving that intellect can be a form of resistance.

 Behind the buzz is something much deeper: a desire to be seen, to break poverty and generational cycles that have held them back for generations.
 I want audiences to feel the tension in every question, the exhaustion behind every late-night study session, and the raw, unfiltered joy of victory.
-QUIZ celebrates their brilliance, honors their struggles, and shows what it really means when the stakes are not just points on a scoreboard—but the future.
+QUIZ celebrates their brilliance, honors their struggles, and shows what it really means when the stakes are not just points on a scoreboard but about securing one's future.

 QUIZ is a love letter to young people finding their voices and stepping into their power.